sid-5/sid-5/README.md

 ## I'm a Software Developer

 # 💫 About Me:
-I am a firmware/software developer currently in my final year of EnTc engineering.
+I am a firmware/software developer.

 ## 🌐 Socials: